unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

   HAL_NVIC_SetPriority(EXTI15_10_IRQn, 0, 0);
   HAL_NVIC_EnableIRQ(EXTI15_10_IRQn);
 ```
-Presumably the same can be done for CAN2 Rx PB5.<BR>
+Had to configure some "fake" EXTI pins (PB4 & PA5) in order to get CubeIDE to generate the required EXTI template functions.
-Will need to configure PB4 to generate some boiler plate EXTI code and investigate further...
+Needed to manually modify them to use the correct pins (as above) and comment out any extra unwanted code for the fake pins...

 In this version, I am starting to experiment with detecting a button *"long press"*.<BR>
 Currently, a *long press* of the Menu button switches it to the default *RCD330 mode*, (short press for *MFD mode*).<BR>